 Intermediate Joins in SQL

-To facilitate your learning of joining multiple tables, you'll be working with a version of the Chinook database, a music collection involving track name, album name, artist name, genre, and number of tracks purchased.
+As with the previous missions in this course, you'll be working with a version of the Chinook database, a music collection involving track name, album name, artist name, genre, and number of tracks purchased.

 1. Working With Larger Databases